hernantz/blog/content/its-the-competition-stupid.md

 - To change government (if you are lucky via elections or, if you are really unlucky, through a ~~violent~~ revolution)

-Henceforth, centralized and external decision making doesn't seem like a good idea, even if the ones that make those decisions are doing what they think best, specially when considering the unforetold consequences of well intentioned initiatives [^7].
+Henceforth, **centralized and external decision making doesn't seem like a good idea**, even if the ones that make those decisions are doing what they think best, specially when considering the unforetold consequences of well intentioned initiatives [^7].